manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

     > terraform apply -var deployment_number="version-1"

-At this point, we have for the first time a working API-Gateway-plus-Lambda setup, which can be verified as follows (don't forget to use YOUR CloudFront domain name!):
+At this point, we have for the first time a working API-Gateway-plus-Lambda setup, which can be verified as follows (don't forget to use *your* CloudFront domain name):

     > curl https://d1ka2fzxbv1rta.cloudfront.net/api/